-In another study, we showed that persons who exercise enough to get 100 PAI each week can sit a lot without having increased cardiovascular risk.
+In another study, we showed that persons who exercise enough to get 100 PAI every week can sit a lot without having increased cardiovascular risk.
 The odds of having several cardiovascular risk factors was not increased compared to those who both had 100 PAI and low levels of sedentary behaviour.

-The better your fitness is, the more physical activity you need to achieve a 100 PAI.
+The better your fitness is, the more physical activity you need to achieve 100 PAI.
 In other words, PAI adjusts to your progress.
 If you are untrained and out of shape, you could earn your 100 PAI just by going for short walks, as that will raise your heart rate.
 If you are in shape and well trained, you will need to do more.
 Getting a PAI score of 100 is the goal for everyone, and no one has to be active every single day to get there.